iodepo/ontologies_vocabularies/linked-cruise-summary-reports/README.md

 **IRI** `http://purl.org/org/iode/po/voc/cruise-summary-reports#description`

-Provides a detailed abstarct of a Cruise (describing in plain-text the who, what, when, where, why, how of the activity), or an overview of an Operation
+Provides a detailed abstract of a Cruise (describing in plain-text the who, what, when, where, why, how of the activity), or an overview of an Operation

 **Is sub-property of**
 [rdfs:comment](http://www.w3.org/2000/01/rdf-schema#comment)